 Better Sleep, Better Grades

 Do you have a tough time getting good grades because of sleep deprivation?
 Well not anymore.
 Call us, we are serving patients with sleeping problems from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 The National Sleep Foundation recommends that children ages five to twelve get ten to eleven hours of sleep a night.
 Teenagers need about nine hours, but studies suggest only 15% of them get the needed amount.
 “Sleep is a Powerful Medicine,” says Dr. Rod Willey, diplomate of the Academy of Dental Sleep Medicine.
 Dr. Willey continues, “without it, every aspect of life suffers.
 With it, the body is restored each night and supplies the needed energy and health to be successful.”